 A class may store the structure for a type of car.
 However, an object may store details about an individual type of car, like a 2020 BMW.
 The most important features of classes and object are as follows:

 - How to create a class

 Vectors are a type of list that can change in size.
 When you’re programming, you can use vectors to store lists of data.
 These can help you keep your code more organized and maintain its efficiency.
 Here is a list of the main features of C++ vectors:

 - How to change values in a vector

-So far, we’ve discussed both the value of learning C++ and the main topics that you should learn.
-Now, we need to ask: Where can I learn these skills?
+We’ve discussed both the value of learning C++ and the main topics that you should learn.
+Now, we need to ask: Where can you learn these skills?